jupozuelo/Software-Engineering/System_Design.md

 Where a small amount of data is required within the command, for example the “run bath” command from the web application that needs to contain the bath settings, JSON files were chosen to carry the data fields.
 Before transmission, the web application converts the user’s chosen bath settings into a JSON file with 4 simple fields - bathID (int), temperature (int), depth (String) and bubbles (boolean).
 The IoT platform (M5Stack) then reads the JSON file and applies the settings to the new bath.
 Meanwhile, the desktop application also receives the run command from the web application and stores the data anonymously and persistently for analysis to later inform business strategy.

+*Figure 12: Communication Protocol Example*

 <img src="https://github.com/jupozuelo/Software-Engineering/blob/master/Software_Design_Images/commProtocol.png" width = 50%>

 HiveMQ was the chosen MQTT broker to manage and monitor communications due to its simple interface and familiarity having used it in previous work.
 In the future, as communication likely becomes more complex and each transmission is likely to contain more data, a more sophisticated communication mechanism may be more efficient.
 Additionally, this method is not currently a private communication mechanism.
 Therefore once the project is developed, further and real user data begins to be communicated, security and data privacy will have to be significantly considered.

 #### Communication examples - sequence diagrams

-*Communication Sequence 1: normal uninterrupted bath run*
+*Figure 13: Communication Sequence 1 - normal uninterrupted bath run*

 <p align="centre"><img src="https://github.com/jupozuelo/Software-Engineering/blob/master/sequence_diagrams/1.png" alt="comm1" width = 70%/></p>

-*Communication Sequence 2: The user interrupted bath run*
+*Figure 14: Communication Sequence 2 - The user interrupted bath run*

  <p align="centre"><img src="https://github.com/jupozuelo/Software-Engineering/blob/master/sequence_diagrams/2.png" alt="comm2" width = 70%/></p>

-*Communication sequence 3: Bath run with IoT fault (e.g. mechanical fault, no available bubble bath etc.)*
+*Figure 15: Communication sequence 3 - Bath run with IoT fault (e.g. mechanical fault, no available bubble bath etc.)*

 <p align="centre"><img src="https://github.com/jupozuelo/Software-Engineering/blob/master/sequence_diagrams/3.png" alt="comm3" width = 70%/></p>